-The outcome of legal, competition and regulatory matters, both those to which the Barclays Bank Group is currently exposed and any others which may arise in the future, is difficult to predict (and any provision made in the Barclays Bank Group's financial statements relating to those matters may not be sufficient to cover actual losses).
-In connection with such matters, the Barclays Bank Group may incur significant expense, regardless of the ultimate outcome, and any such matters could expose the Barclays Bank Group to any of the following outcomes: substantial monetary damages, settlements and/or fines; remediation of affected customers and clients; other penalties and injunctive relief; additional litigation; criminal prosecution; the loss of any existing agreed protection from prosecution; regulatory restrictions on the Barclays Bank Group's business operations including the withdrawal of authorisations; increased regulatory compliance requirements or changes to laws or regulations; suspension of operations; public reprimands or censure; loss of significant assets or business; a negative effect on the Barclays Bank Group's reputation; loss of confidence by investors, counterparties, clients and/or customers; risk of credit rating agency downgrades; potential negative impact on the availability and/or cost of funding and liquidity; and/or dismissal or resignation of key individuals.
-In light of the uncertainties involved in legal, competition and regulatory matters, there can be no assurance that the outcome of a particular matter or matters (including formerly active matters or those arising after the date of the 2024 20-F) will not have a material adverse effect on the Barclays Bank Group's business, results of operations, financial condition and prospects.
+The outcome of legal, competition and regulatory matters, both those to which the Issuer is currently exposed and any others which may arise in the future, is difficult to predict (and any provision made in the Issuer's financial statements relating to those matters may not be sufficient to cover actual losses).
+In connection with such matters, the Issuer may incur significant expense, regardless of the ultimate outcome, and any such matters could expose the Issuer to any of the following outcomes: substantial monetary damages, settlements and/or fines; remediation of affected customers and clients; other penalties and injunctive relief; additional litigation; criminal prosecution; the loss of any existing agreed protection from prosecution; regulatory restrictions on the Issuer's business operations including the withdrawal of authorisations; increased regulatory compliance requirements or changes to laws or regulations; suspension of operations; public reprimands or censure; loss of significant assets or business; a negative effect on the Issuer's reputation; loss of confidence by investors, counterparties, clients and/or customers; risk of credit rating agency downgrades; potential negative impact on the availability and/or cost of funding and liquidity; and/or dismissal or resignation of key individuals.
+In light of the uncertainties involved in legal, competition and regulatory matters, there can be no assurance that the outcome of a particular matter or matters (including formerly active matters or those arising after the date of the 2024 Annual Report) will not have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.

-10. Financial crime risk
+10. Financial Crime Risk

-Financial crime risk is the risk that the Barclays Bank Group and its associated persons (employees or third parties) commit or facilitate financial crime, and/or the Barclays Bank Group's products and services are used to facilitate financial crime.
+Financial crime risk is the risk that the Issuer and its associated persons (employees or third parties) commit or facilitate financial crime, and/or the Issuer's products and services are used to facilitate financial crime.

-Financial crime is categorised into four areas of risk, relating to, bribery & corruption, money laundering & terrorist financing, tax evasion facilitation and sanctions, including proliferation financing.
-The Barclays Bank Group is subject to numerous laws and regulations governing these areas, including certain "failure to prevent" offences whereby the Barclays Bank Group may be liable for failure to prevent crimes carried out by persons associated with it.
+Financial crime is categorised into four areas of risk, relating to, bribery and corruption, money laundering and terrorist financing, tax evasion facilitation and sanctions, including proliferation financing.
+The Issuer is subject to numerous laws and regulations governing these areas, including certain "failure to prevent" offences whereby the Issuer may be liable for failure to prevent crimes carried out by persons acting on its behalf.

 Bribery and corruption occur where a person improperly obtains or retains business, improperly secures a business or personal advantage and induces another person to perform their role in breach of an expectation of good faith, impartiality, or trust.
-Risks related to bribery and corruption may arise for the Barclays Bank Group in connection with (i) employees/prospective employees who have connections to external stakeholders, Politically Exposed Persons, or public officials; (ii) different types of payments and expenses such as facilitation payment requests, gifts and entertainment, charitable donations, commercial sponsorships and political donations; (iii) certain types of funding provided to customers with increased exposure to public officials; (iv) third parties who are engaged by the Barclays Bank Group to win or retain business; (v) the Barclays Bank Group's proprietary investments, joint ventures and mergers and acquisition or (vi) suppliers who act for and on behalf of the Barclays Bank Group.
+Risks related to bribery and corruption may arise for the Issuer in connection with (i) employees/prospective employees who have connections to external stakeholders, Politically Exposed Persons, or public officials; (ii) different types of payments and expenses such as facilitation payment requests, gifts and entertainment, charitable donations, commercial sponsorships and political donations; (iii) certain types of funding provided to customers with increased exposure to public officials; (iv) third parties who are engaged by the Issuer to win or retain business; (v) the Issuer's proprietary investments, associates and mergers and acquisition or (vi) suppliers who act for and on behalf of the Issuer.
+Money laundering and terrorist financing have been identified as major threats to the international financial services community and therefore to the Issuer.
+In addition to complying with local laws, rules and regulations, the Issuer applies the requirements of UK legislation to manage the risk of money laundering and to combat terrorism globally.